A Rape in Cyberspace: Psychology

-"A Rape in Cyberspace" demonstrates how the virtual world and the real world tend to mix together since the virtual world could not exist without reality, and how Dibbell's experiences in the online community affected his real-world thought process.

-The article also demonstrates the emotional effect which the events that happened within LambdaMoo had on the players.
+"A Rape in Cyberspace" demonstrates how the virtual world and the real world interact, as exemplifeied by how Dibbell's experiences in the online community affected his real-world thought process.
+It also demonstrates the emotional effect which the events that happened within LambdaMOO had on the players.
 Even though it happened in virtual reality, it was a symbolic form of violation in both realities.

 Legacy

 Dibbell's "A Rape in Cyberspace" and other publications that he has made about the Bungle incident have been seen by many scholars and professionals as a key foundation in the topic of virtual rape.
 The article has been used to take a look at the moral nature of actions within the virtual world.

-Since the Mr. Bungle case, LambdaMoo set up an arbitration system so that people can file suit against one another and this system has been put into use with the matter of a virtual death.
+Since the Mr. Bungle case, LambdaMOO set up an arbitration system so that people can file suit against one another and this system has been put into use with the matter of a virtual death.

 Over two decades later, these events remain one of the primary advertisements for LambdaMOO.
 Research students still regularly visit the MOO (often sent there by their professors) and start asking users about these events.

 This article draws attention to a more modern version of the platonic binary, otherwise known as the mind-body split.
 The event described in the article illustrates the intellectual self from the physical self through the typing of words on a screen.

 Dibbell continued to participate in LambdaMOO, up to 30 hours a week, and eventually wrote My Tiny Life about his experiences, incorporating the article.
 He remains somewhat astonished at the impact it has had, saying in 1998, "No piece I had done before had managed to convey as vividly to readers the fact that there was something wild and different going on online, something that might profoundly alter the way they related to words and communication and culture in general."

 The article raised awareness in the legal implications of online activity, including Lawrence Lessig, and Dibbell himself would go on to teach cyberlaw as a Fellow at Stanford Law School Center for the Internet and Society.

 The article is also considered one of the earliest examples of New Games Journalism where review of computer games are meshed with social observation and consideration of surrounding issues.

 In 2018 The Village Voice reprinted the article following a reported gang rape in Roblox.